himanshutak8/Lucidity_Assignment/README.md

 </p>

 <a id="monitoring"></a>
-## 4. Monitoring – Prometheus & Grafana
+## 4. Monitoring – Prometheus & Grafana:

 The EKS cluster is monitored using the **kube-prometheus-stack**, installed through the Terraform `helm_release` resource after the EKS cluster is successfully provisioned.